Katie Kauffman

-Katie Kauffman Beach (born September 26, 1974, in Reading, Pennsylvania) is a field hockey player and coach.
-She played for the United States Women's National Team in 180 international games, including the 1996 Olympics in Atlanta.
+Katie Kauffman Beach (born September 26, 1974, in Reading, Pennsylvania) is an American field hockey player and coach.
+Nicknamed KK, K2 or Beach, she is best known as a midfielder who played for the United States Women's National Team in 180 international games, including the 1996 Olympics in Atlanta.

+She was chosen as the U.S. Field Hockey athlete of the year in 2000.
 She was inducted into the United States Field Hockey Hall of Fame in 2014.

+Biography

-Beach went to college at the University of Maryland, where she studied marketing and played for the Terrapins, starting the year they won the NCAA championship in 1993.
+Born in Reading, Pennsylvania on September 26, 1974, Beach was raised in West Lawn.
+After graduating from Wilson High School in 1992, she attended the University of Maryland.
+While there, she studied marketing and played for the Terrapins, beginning in 1993, the year that the Terrapins won the NCAA championship.
 She was a two-time All-American, and two-time U.S. Field Hockey Athlete of the Year.

-In 2004, she retired from the national team to coach at Columbia University, where she served for four years as head coach.
+In 2004, Beach retired from the national team to take a job with Columbia University, where she served for four years as head coach.
 In 2009, she moved to Chicago and became the director and co-owner of Windy City Field Hockey, with husband Keith Beach.